 What the heck are estimated tax payments?
 Did you know that you should be making those?
 It’s not a choice.
 It’s a requirement.
 There are hefty penalties and fines for those under-paid and non-paid estimated tax payments.
-Today, I’m going to walk you through what you need to know about estimated tax payments for your creative business, so let’s go.
+Today, I’m going to walk you through what you need to know about estimated tax payments for your photographers, so let’s go.

-Taxes for Creative Entrepreneurs
+Taxes for Photographers

 Taxes are a pay-as-you-go type of deal.
-If you think back to a time where maybe you still have a part time job or your spouse is working, when you had a paycheck and you looked at your pay stub, there would be all these taxes withheld, and then your employer would take that money and pay those taxes on your behalf as you earned the money.
+If you think back to a time where maybe you still have a part-time job or your spouse is working, when you had a paycheck and you looked at your pay stub, there would be all these taxes withheld, and then your employer would take that money and pay those taxes on your behalf as you earned the money.
 Then you would file your tax return, and you would get back any of that you overpaid, or you might owe a little bit if you underpaid.
-That calculation is done, when you’re employed, by filling out a W-4 that tells your employer, basically, how to calculate your paycheck so that you’re paying the right amount in as you go.
+That calculation is done, when you’re employed, by filling out a W-4 that tells your employer, basically, how to calculate your paycheck so that you’re paying the right amount as you go.

-Self Employed Taxes for Creative Entrepreneurs
+Self Employed Taxes for Photographers

 When you’re self-employed, you still need to pay as you go, and that is where quarterly estimated tax payments come in.
 There are four payments due each year, and they’re due April 15th, June 15th, September 15th, and January 15th of the next tax year.
 As long as you have all of your payments paid by January 15th of that next tax year… For example, for 2020, your last payment or all your payments should be made by January 15th, 2021.
 Then you should be okay as long as you pay enough when it comes to penalties.

-How do you figure out how much you should be paying for these estimated tax payment?
-You can use a form 1040-ES, which I’ve linked here for you.
+How do you figure out how much you should be paying for these estimated tax payments?
+You can use form 1040-ES, which I’ve linked here for you.
 This is a worksheet that you work through to figure out how much your quarterly estimated tax payment should be for that particular quarter.
 Then you’ll want to keep a record of those payments and the dates that you made them.

 How Do You Pay Your Estimated Taxes